Incredible Journey to Midnight: Detroit Underground Railroad Lantern Walking Tour

 “You did a terrific job.
 The four of us enjoyed the Underground Railroad tour very much.
 The actors, the timing, the incredible research that went into this tour – all were top notch.
 We have been raving about this tour since and have encouraged other friends to take it.”
 Carol, Grosse Pointe

-Join us as we travel under the cover of darkness throughout Midnight, code for Detroit, and retrace the steps of Freedom Seekers at this important, final stop on the long and treacherous journey to freedom.
+Travel through Midnight, code for Detroit, and retrace the steps of Freedom Seekers at this important, final stop on the long and treacherous journey to freedom.

 Discover the role our courts played in enforcing the unpopular fugitive slave laws and how local episodes of popular resistance impacted the entire nation.